-Its three current with-profits sub-funds, namely the Pearl With-Profits Fund, the London Life With-Profits Fund and the SERP Fund.
-Eligible policyholders are entitled to 90% of the distributable surplus from the Pearl With-Profits Fund and 100% of the distributable surplus from the London Life With-Profits Fund and the SERP Fund.
-No policies will transfer to these funds.
-The National Provident Life With-Profits Fund (NPL WPF)
+Its three current with-profits subfunds, namely the Pearl With-Profits

+Fund, the London Life With-Profits

+Fund and the SERP Fund.
+Eligible

+policyholders are entitled to 90% of

+the distributable surplus from the Pearl

+With-Profits Fund and 100% of the distributable surplus from the London Life With-Profits Fund and the SERP Fund.
+No policies will transfer to these funds;
-This will be a new with-profits subfund that will contain all NPLL policies other than annuities in payment.
-As is currently the case in the NPLF, eligible policyholders will be entitled to 100% of the distributable surplus from the NPL WPF.

-The Non-Profit Fund

-This is an existing non-profit sub-fund.
+- The National Provident Life With-Profits Fund (NPL WPF) This will be a new with-profits subfund that will contain all NPLL policies other than annuities in payment.
+As is currently the case in the National Provident Life Fund (NPLF) of NPLL, eligible policyholders will be entitled to 100% of the distributable surplus from the NPL WPF; - The Non-Profit Fund This is an existing non-profit sub-fund.
 NPLL annuities in payment will be transferred to the Non-Profit Fund.